-6.1 There are no legal implications directly arising from this report.
-The Accounts and Audit (England) Regulations 2011 set out the responsibilities of bodies such as NECA in relation to the production of statutory accounts and their audit.
-Under the NECA Constitution, it is the responsibility of Governance

-Committee to review key information relating to the NECA's Statement of Accounts, but the approval of the Accounts is a responsibility for the Leadership Board.
+6.1 The Accounts and Audit (England) Regulations 2011 set out the responsibilities of bodies such as NECA in relation to the production of statutory accounts and their audit.
+Under the NECA Constitution, it is the responsibility of Governance Committee to review key information relating to the NECA's Statement of Accounts, but the approval of the Accounts is a responsibility for the Leadership Board.